maxyou/SimpleWaveform/README.md

 (1)Copy SimpleWaveform.java to your project and read it.
 Currently I don't know how to make it as a gradle module.<br>
 (2)Follow demo1~4 and advance demo1~2.
 Usage is very straightforward and simple.<br>

-Let's watch demo3 comments as an example:<br>
+Let's use demo3 as an example. please notice the comments:<br>

     private void demo3() {